bigyak/wild-yak/README.md

 }
 ```

-Let's also define a defaultTopic, which is the first topic to be loaded when the app starts.
+Let's also define a DefaultTopic, which is the first topic to be loaded when the app starts.
 Its purpose in life is very simple - if it receives "hello world" it will respond with "greetings comrade!".

 ```typescript
 export class DefaultTopic